 Using the Otis Online Databases

 The Library subscribes to many full-text databases that will lead you to good sources that you can use for you project.
-For this project, the Librarian recommends: NEW Opposing Viewpoints, Art Source, EBSCO OmniFile, E-Library, and Proquest.
+For this project, the Librarian recommends: NEW Opposing Viewpoints in Context, Art Source, EBSCO OmniFile, E-Library, and Proquest.

 Locating Older Journal Articles